Orient Mako II Review

 The 46943 Caliber movement included in the original Mako watch was full of flaws, at least to a watch lover like me.
 It lacked hacking and manual winding, and it was not very accurate.
 But, although that movement was first introduced with the Mako watch, it was actually Orient’s in-house technology that dates all the way back to the 70s.
 So, somehow, we can forgive them.

 The fact that they included F6922 in the upgraded Mako II is a big deal.
 It allows hacking (manually stopping the second hand), which really helps you alter current time of it with accuracty.
 Plus, you also have the ability to manually wind the watch, which is really helpful for people who won’t wear the Mako II on a daily basis, and don’t have a watch winder at home to keep it running.
+And in fact, it’s quite surprising to see such features on such an affordable watch, even watches like the Longines HydroConquest don’t have them.

 Sometimes you want to switch things up, or you want to use this watch only for diving.
 And in those cases, when the 40-hour power reserves run out, having the option to manually wind the watch with the crown is really convenient.